miller-ms/MMSProfileImagePicker/README.md

 ## License

-MMSProfileImagePicker is available under the MIT license.
+This project is is available under the MIT license.
 See the LICENSE file for more info.
+Add attibution by linking to the [project page](https://github.com/miller-ms/MMSProfileImagePicker) is appreciated.